Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 \subsubsection{\smcthree: A Relative-Evidence-Calculation Approach}

 A final approach can be thought of as \emph{sequential model comparison}.
 Rather than estimating the evidence associated with any particular model, we could estimate pairwise evidence ratios directly.
-The \smc sampler starts with a initial distribution being the posterior of one model (which could comes from a separate \smc sampler starting from its prior) and moves towards the posterior of another related model.
-Then the sampler can continue towards another related model.
+The \smc sampler starts with an initial distribution being the posterior of one model (an initial sample could be obtained using a secondary \smc algorithm or other sampler) and moves towards the posterior of another related model.
+Then the sampler can continue towards another related model and so forth.

 Given a finite collection of models $\{\Mk\}$, $k\in\mset$, suppose the models are ordered in a sensible way (e.g., $\Mk[k-1]$ is nested within $\Mk$ or $\paramk$ is of higher dimension than $\paramk[k-1]$).
 For each $k\in\mset$, we consider a sequence of distributions $\{\pi_t^{(3,k)}\}_{t=0}^{T_k}$, such that $\pi_0^{(3,k)}(\Mk[],\paramk[]) = \pi(\paramk[]|\data,\Mk) \mathbb{I}_{\{\Mk\}}(\Mk[])$ and $\pi_{T_k}^{(3,k)}(\Mk[],\paramk[]) = \pi(\paramk[]|\data,\Mk[k+1]) \mathbb{I}_{\{\Mk[k+1]\}}(\Mk[]) = \pi_{0}^{(3,k+1)}(\Mk[],\paramk[])$.
 When it is possible to construct a \smc sampler that iterates over this sequence of distributions, the estimate of the ratio of normalizing constants is the Bayes factor estimate of model $\Mk[k+1]$ in favour of model $\Mk$.